JBrannelid/OOP-inheritance/README.md

 ## Features

-- **Animal Hierarchy:** Implements a class structure for different animals, including mammals, reptiles, humans and specific animal types like lions, seals, and giraffes.
+- **Animal Hierarchy:** Implements a class structure for different animals, including mammals, reptiles, humans, and specific animal types like lions, seals, and giraffes.
 - **Polymorphism:** Uses method overriding to allow derived classes to provide specific implementations for shared behaviors such as `MakeSound`, `Move`, and `Eat`.
 - **Default Constructors:** Each animal class has default constructors for easy instantiation with common values.
 - **Interfaces:** Defines a common interface `ICreature` to standardize properties and behaviors across different creature types.